froohoo/easyFFT/README.md

 # easyFFT
-Simple Audio Analysis and Display Utility
+Simple Audio Analysis and Display Utility to produce graphical output as shown below.
+The top (blue) plot is the raw audio waveform.
+The bottom (red) plot is the power spectrum density from the FFT of the input signal.

 ![easyFFT Screenshot](easyFFT.png)

 ## Background